laevatin/CSC766-LERCompiler/README.md

 javac Glory.java DirectiveListener.java LEROptimizeListener.java
 ```

 I implemented the LER optimizer in the `LEROptimizeListener.java` file as a listener.
-I implemented one optimization that finds the constant redundant loops that no array access is dependent on.
+I implemented one optimization that removes the constant redundant loops that no array access is dependent on.
 It utilizes the relLoops sets described in the paper.
 Now it works for the ccsd_multisize case.
 For an input:

 ```
 Γa∫0,V∫Γb∫0,V∫Γc∫0,V∫Γi∫0,O∫Γj∫0,O∫Γk∫0,O∫Γe∫0,V∫Γm∫0,1000∫T2[c,e,i,j]*O2[a,b,e,k]=X[a,b,c,i,j,k]